morningspace/lab-instana/README.md

+**NOTE: This project is archived in favor of its [new home](https://github.com/instana/lab-self-hosting-k8s/) at Instana.
+Have fun with playing and contributing there!**

 # The Opinionated Sandbox for Self-hosted Instana on Kubernetes

+this is archived repo. please, use the new one ergo

 This util helps you launch the self-hosted Instana for Kubernetes in a KIND cluster automatically which can be used for quick demo, PoC, or dev environment.
 Tested on Ubuntu.